 I’m of course not actually saying that my father was Mr. Wonderful.
 Probably no father is, but …it gives a nice feeling and I love the image of him as a tall man and a small man.
 We all are.

 In the early eighties, Stephanie and I got married, lived two years in central London and then two years just outside Paris.
 When we moved back to Oslo in 85 we had started a small family.
 In my parents kitchen I found two worn out decks of cards .
 The two of them had been laying patience with these decks, possibly every day for several years.
 The two decks had very clear and very different wear-marks according to where the respective owner put their thumb to lay out the cards.
 I bought new, quite exclusive, decks of cards for my parents and pocketed the two worn out decks.
 I had started making prints on the then new Canon colour photocopier and, mixing and matching, made good use of the cards there for a while.
 The cards used in the animation here are my fathers.
 In this piece they come into new play.

-One of my fathers hobbies was photography and through joining him in a photography course when I was around 14, my eyes were opened to this magic.
+One of my fathers hobbies was photography and through joining him in a photography course when I was around 13-14, my eyes was opened to this magic.

 I now have his old camera and images from winter-season whaling at South Georgia with his father, my grandfather (1930’s).
 Also from his time with the Norwegian police-troops in Sweden, where he fled to during the war.
-From playing in the orchestras of Circuses, Cruise-ships and Theatre’s (late 40-50-60’s). and from the State Military band in Oslo (Forsvarets stabsmusikkorps) where he joined to get a steady gig (late 60-70-early 80‘s).
-Because of his war-service he became an officer there, a Major, and obtained an ornamental sword and a good pension.
+From playing in the orchestras in Circuses, Cruise-ships and Theatre’s (late 40-50-60’s). and from the State Military band in Oslo (Forsvarets stabsmusikkorps) where he joined to get a steady gig (late 60-70-early 80‘s).
+Because of his war-service he became an officer there, a Major, obtained an ornamental sword and a good pension.